EmiValmed/CSGD/README.md

 This repository contains files to generate calibrated precipitation ensemble forecasts to be used in [HOOPLA](https://github.com/AntoineThiboult/HOOPLA) directly.
 [CSGD](https://github.com/mscheuerer/PrecipitationFields).

+The [CSGD](https://journals.ametsoc.org/view/journals/mwre/143/11/mwr-d-15-0061.1.xml) is based on a complex heteroscedastic, nonlinearregression model conceived to address the peculiarities of precipitation (e.g., its intermittent and highly skewed nature andits typically large forecast errors).
+This method yields full predictive probability distributions for precipitation accumulations based on ensemble model output statistics (EMOS) and censored, shifted gamma distributions.

+[HOOPLA](https://github.com/AntoineThiboult/HOOPLA) is an automatic software that allows to carry out model calibration and obtain hydrological simulations and forecastsat different time steps.

 The following gives a brief description of the individual files:

 * **FormatData.r**: This code prepares the observations and precipitation forecasts in [HOOPLA](https://github.com/AntoineThiboult/HOOPLA) format to work directly on the CSGD functions.
 It reads the Matlab variables in Hydromet_obs & Ens_met_fcst folders.